iVantage/angular-ivh-treeview/docs/templates-and-skins.md

 Note the use of the ng-template script tag wrapping the rest of the transcluded content, this wrapper is a mandatory.
 Also note that this form is intended to serve as a convenient and declarative way to essentially provide a template string to your treeview.
-The template itself does not (currently) have access a transcluded scope.
+Also note that your template will still have access to the transcluded scope.

 ### Template Helper Directives